openstack/vitrage/doc/source/contributor/not_operator_support.rst

 ::

   metadata:
-    version: <template version>
+    version: 3
     name: <unique template identifier>
+    type: standard
     description: <what this template does>
-  definitions:
   entities:
-        - entity: ...
-        - entity: ...
-    relationships:
-        - relationship: ...
-        - relationship: ...
+    example_host:
+     type: nova.host
+     name: compute-0-0
+    example_instance:
+     type: nova.instance
+    example_alarm:
+     type: zabbix
+     name: memory threshold crossed
   scenarios:
-      - scenario:
-          condition: <if statement true do the action>
+    - condition: <if statement true do the actions>
       actions:
-              - action: ...
+        ...

-All the sections are in use as described in the "vitrage-template-format.rst" file.
+All the sections are in use as described in the "vitrage-templates.rst" file.
 But in the condition section it will be possible to write the "not" operator in addition to the "and" and "or" operators.
 The "not" operator can be used only before a relationship expression.